thorlangestrand/BooruDownloader/README.md

 - Anime-Pictures
 - smtgbooru

-Search is done the exact same way it would be done on the sites
+Search is done the exact same way it would be done on the sites with the program
+automatically purging illegal characters from the save path

 ## Installation